johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part3.md

 After that build-up, you might think we're about to embark on some form of brain surgery (maybe I should say ":rocket: science" in keeping with the trekkie theme? :wink:).
 Fortunately, that's not really the case.
 Let's start by considering the requirements.

-At the highest level, we need to consider the possibility that the user-land handler returns a stream (observable that emits multiple values).
+At the highest level, we need to consider the possibility that the user-land handler returns a stream (Observable that emits multiple values).
 Our earlier version won't handle that (as we saw at the end of the last article).
 The problem lies with our `publish()` logic being unaware of a response **stream**.
 It simply awaits a single response and publishes.
 Let's take a quick look at the part of the code that publishes to refresh ourselves:

 ```typescript
 // nestjs-faye-transporter/src/responder/transporters/server-faye.ts